acll19/versionn-app/README.md

 # versionn-app
-Verrsionn App (Yess with double n) is a sample application that (you guessed it!) displays its version every time you make a request to the `/version` endpoint.
+Versionn App (yes with double n) is a sample application that (you guessed it!) displays its version every time you make a request to the `/version` endpoint.
 It is built with ExpressJS and deployed to AWS Elasic Container Registry (ECS).

 ## Setup